Here is the deal. Today we are covering Great Danes and KIDS!

 Backyard and unethical breeding practices are nearly fully responsible for the reason why so many Great Danes have unstable temperaments (fearful, timid, aggressive, hard to train, out of control) that make them unsuitable for family life.

-Temperament has a huge root in genetics, so make sure you are choosing a breeder that is being diligent about this.
+Temperament has a huge root in genetics, so make sure you are choosing a breeder who is being diligent about this.
 For more information on how to choose an ethical breeder, read our post on the topic.

 We highly recommend reaching out to local Great Dane rescues as well.
-Inquire about fostering, volunteering, adoption and donations.
+Inquire about fostering, volunteering, adoption, and donations.

 Even a well-socialized, well-bred Great Dane puppy is going to need a ton of socialization and training!

-Children run, scream, throw things and fuss which makes them really, really fun for puppies to chase, nip, tug and tackle.
+Children run, scream, throw things, and fuss which makes them really, really fun for puppies to chase, nip, tug, and tackle.

 This is NOT dominance and has nothing to do with ‘pecking order’.
 It’s simple puppy language.
 Puppies are immature, don’t yet know how to interact with humans, and do what feels good.